 From being just a buzzword, mobile has quickly become a major source of internet browsing.
 ComScore noted that we’re already past the mobile tipping point.

-Indeed, a recent report claims that mobile media sites has also become the chief source of commerce.
+Indeed, a recent report claims that mobile media sites have also become the chief source of commerce.

 Moreover, the number of smartphone owners keeps on increasing bringing in a new era of mobile media marketing and mobile web design.
 As per Statista, mobile internet penetration will grow to 61.2 percent worldwide in 2018.